OnsenUI/OnsenUI/README.md

 See the [Onsen UI Getting Started Page] and scroll down to the Using Onsen UI with Monaca section.

+## Download the latest build

+A new build is generated every time the code changes.
+It can be downloaded on [this page](http://onsen.io/download.html#latest-build).

+Please use this with caution.
+However, we are very grateful if people try it out so we can find bugs and things to improve before the sharp releases.

 ## How to build

 * Clone this repository